 What do the screenshots show?

 Going solely off the screenshots taken from the group, the group’s activities amount to a whole lot of nothing.
 The only one worth noting is a screenshot from 2018.
-It shows comic book writer Alex De Campi saying she heard Simon & Schuster might distribute Richard C. Meyer‘s Jawbreakers.
-She asked the group to let her know if anyone has information pertaining to the rumor.
+It shows comic book writer Alex De Campi saying she heard Simon & Schuster distribute Richard C. Meyer‘s Jawbreakers.
+She asked the group to let her know if anyone has information about the rumor.
 She wanted to contact folks she knows at Simon & Schuster to see if she can quash Meyer’s nonexistent deal.

 Because Meyer could not find a publisher for Jawbreakers, he had to crowdfund the book on Indiegogo.
 It grossed over $404,913.